-“A combination of improved road coverage, ride quality, and vehicle ownership may have the unintended consequence of increased number of crashes, leading to more injuries and deaths on Ethiopia’s roads – especially if growth in the road network and vehicle ownership are not accompanied by appropriate road safety measures,” said Stephen Karingi, Officer in Charge of the Private Sector Development and Finance Division of ECA.
+“A combination of improved road coverage, ride quality, and vehicle ownership may have the unintended consequence of the increased number of crashes, leading to more injuries and deaths on Ethiopia’s roads – especially if growth in the road network and vehicle ownership are not accompanied by appropriate road safety measures,” said Stephen Karingi, Officer in Charge of the Private Sector Development and Finance Division of ECA.

 Recommendations of the validation workshop will be used to finalize the report of the road safety performance review of Ethiopia.

-Its findings would also be used as an input for the activities that the Ministry is carrying out in partnership with the community to reduce road accidents, said Mulu Gebre-Egziabher, State Minister of Transport.
+Its findings would also be used as input for the activities that the Ministry is carrying out in partnership with the community to reduce road accidents, said Mulu Gebre-Egziabher, State Minister of Transport.

 Image: State Minister of Transport Mulu GebreEgziabher (Photo MoT)